-Each UBC TRANSFOR-M student will pay the UBC MF tuition and student fees for a minimum of two years (6 terms) but will receive a tuition fee waiver at the Host University in Europe.
+Each UBC TRANSFOR-M student will pay the UBC Master of Forestry (MF) tuition and student fees for a minimum of two years (6 terms) but will receive a tuition fee waiver at the Host University in Europe.
 European misc student fees may be assessed.

 Tuition is $5,197.59* CDN per year for domestic students (Canadian citizens or Permanent Residents), divided into three installments payable at the beginning of each term (first week of September, January, and May).

 Tuition is $9,131.31* CDN per year for international students (all students requiring a Study Permit for entrance to Canada), divided into three installments payable at the beginning of each term (first week of September, January, and May).
 Eligible international students receive the International Tuition Award which is valued at up to $3,200 per year.

 *These are fees for the 2021/22 academic year.
 Tuition fees are reviewed annually by the Board of Governors.
 In recent years, tuition increases have been 2% for continuing domestic students and between 2% and 5% for continuing international students.
 All fees are subject to adjustment by UBC at any time; for more information on tuition and other fees, please refer to the UBC Calendar.